roehampton/module-content/msc-software-development-2/week-04/lab/README.md

 ```
 Note: that class names usually start with a capital letter.
 This is a style convention, preferred, but not imposed by the language.
 Languages and indeed individual companies set style guides for example: https://google.github.io/styleguide/jsguide.html.

-You will usually put the class definition in a file with the same name as the class, but in lower case.
-You can also tidy your codebase by putting your class definition in a directory called 'models'.
-We are calling it models because we are loosly using the MVC (Model View Controller) design pattern in which the 'models' contain code related to data, the 'views' handle presentation and the 'controller' mediates between the two.
-Currently, the app.js file is your controller, and we will add views later on.

-### Getting started...

-1. create a new file called student.js

-Now you can begin writing your Student class.

 A class needs a `constructor` which is used to create instances of the class.
 For example:

 ```js